Who is Michael the Archangel?

 In the book of Daniel Chapter 10, we see the account of Daniel and the "glorious man" discussing prophecies of Persia and Greece.
 It is a vision that only Daniel sees and so frightens him that he is has no strength left.
 This vision came to Daniel after a three week fast and prayer.
 Verse 12 relates that the "man" came because of Daniel's words.

 "But the prince of the kingdom of Persia withstood me one and twenty days: but, lo, Michael, one of the chief princes, came to help me; and I remained there with the kings of Persia. " (Daniel 10:13, KJV)

-Verse 13 of Daniel is the first mention of this angel in the Bible.
-He is one of the "chief princes" or one of those who are first in rank or power.
-He was (and is) a very powerful and influential angelic being.
+This is the first Biblical mention of this spirit being.
+Here he is referred to as a "chief prince" or one who is first in rank or power.
+He was (and is) a very powerful and influential spirit being.